MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/quickstart-cross-region-replica-portal.md

 [!INCLUDE[MongoDB vCore](~/reusable-content/ce-skilling/azure/includes/cosmos-db/includes/appliesto-mongodb-vcore.md)]

 In this quickstart, you create a cluster replica in another region for an Azure Cosmos DB for MongoDB vCore cluster for disaster recovery (DR) purposes.
 This replica cluster stores a copy of all of your MongoDB resources - databases, collections, and documents - in another Azure region.
 The replica cluster provides a unique endpoint for various tools and SDKs to connect to and could be promoted to become available for writes if there's a primary region outage.

-> [!IMPORTANT]
-> Cross-region replication in Azure Cosmos DB for MongoDB vCore is currently in preview.
-> This preview version is provided without a service level agreement (SLA), and it's not recommended
-> for production workloads.
-Certain features might not be supported or might have constrained
-> capabilities.

 ## Prerequisites